GClunies/reflekt/README.md

 ![reflekt-arch](/docs/reflekt_architecture.png)

-Reflekt defines tracking plans as `code`.
-This code powers Reflekt's **dbt package templater**, which parses the tracking plan code and writes a **dbt package modeling all events in your tracking plan**, ready for use in your dbt project.
+Reflekt defines your tracking plan as `code`.
+This code powers Reflekt's **dbt package templater**, which parses your tracking plan code and writes a **dbt package modeling all the events in your tracking plan**, ready for use in your dbt project.

 Every Reflekt dbt package includes:
 - dbt [sources](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources) pointing to the schema and tables in your warehouse where the raw event data is stored.